dennisbartol/Ng-in-15-Points/README.md

 <b>5.
 Directives:</b></br>
 Directives are markers on a DOM element that tells Angular to do something with that DOM element.
 Angular provides built-in directives like ngIf, ngFor, and ngSwitch.
 Here's an example of ngFor directive:

+<b>6.
+Services and Dependency Injection:</b></br>
+Services are used to encapsulate reusable logic in Angular.
+Dependency Injection (DI) is a design pattern in which a class requests dependencies from external sources rather than creating them.
+Here's an example of a service: